4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

    :alt: Window to preview parameters of segmentation.

-Here there is description of image tab:
+Tab providing description of image:

 .. _image tab:

 .. image::  images/mask_window_image.png
    :alt: View on image tab.

 1. Gives information on the image.
-Spacing parameters can be changed manually.
+The upper panel shows image path, and the lower panel gives spacing parameters, which can be changed manually.
 2. In this panel files for batch processing can be selected.
    (For further details see `select multiple files`_ part of `Batch processing`_ from `ROI Analysis GUI`_.)
-3. Controls the appearance of `Multiple files panel`_ in the main window.
+3. Controls the emergence of `Multiple files panel`_ in the main window.

 ROI Analysis GUI
 ----------------